21 Main St. (Behind the Fire Station)

 The Animal Control Department makes every effort to insure that all functions of this department and the operation of the shelter are carried out in the most economical manner with cost savings in mind, while providing the highest degree of professional service to the townspeople.
 The Animal Control Officers provide assistance to the community so that animals and people can co-exist safely and peacefully.

-Click the link to view the Animal Control Newsletters
+Animal Control Newsletters

 All dogs six months and older must be licensed.
 Dog Licenses are issued in the Town Clerk's Office in the Town Hall.
 Proof of current Rabies vaccination must be shown and if the dog is spayed or neutered a Veterinarian Certificate must be shown to get the lower license rate.
 The license fee for a spayed or neutered dog is $8.00 and the fee for an unaltered dog is $19.00.
 Click here for more information on Dog Licensing.